Adam Coombes: Welling United

 In the summer 2019, Coombes returned to Welling United, this time on a permanent deal.
 On 26 December 2019, he was loaned out to Wealdstone F.C. until 31 January 2020.

+Later career

+In December 2021, Coombes signed for National League South club Tonbridge Angels following a spell with Cray Wanderers.

+In July 2022, Coombes joined Cray Valley Paper Mills.

 Personal life

 He was previously known as Adam Phillip, but officially changed his surname in July 2012 to adopt the use of his mother's maiden name.